metruzanca/vercel-express-mongo/readme.md

 ### Using a Database (Environment Variables)
 - To make this part easier, I made a middleware [`api/lib/cleanup.js`](./api/lib/cleanup.js).
 Its simple to use, see comments in [index.js](cleanup-callback)

+TODO content here

+### Adding a frontend

+Simply just create a `public` folder and put your static files in there.
+No express configuration needed as this folder is handleded by vercel instead.

 [cleanup-callback]: https://github.com/metruzanca/ga-vercel-demo/blob/main/api/index.js#L13-L15